Boris Johnson Partygate report: Key findings at a glance

 The long-anticipated report by MPs into whether Boris Johnson misled Parliament over Covid lockdown parties in No 10 is finally out.

-The report by the seven-member privileges committee followed a year-long investigation and runs to around 30,000 words.
+The report by the seven-member privileges committee followed a year-long investigation and runs to 106 pages.

 The former prime minister stood down as an MP last week after receiving an advance copy, angrily accusing the committee of bias.